nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

     First note that Nuxeo Drive uses Extended file attributes through the [xattr](https://pypi.python.org/pypi/xattr/) Python wrapper.

-    On FreeBSD, and Mac OS X, xattrs are enabled in the default kernel.
+    On **FreeBSD**, and **Mac OS X**, xattrs are enabled in the default kernel.

-    On Linux, depending on the distribution, you may need a special mount option (user_xattr) to enable them for a given file system, e.g.:
+    On **Linux**, depending on the distribution, you _may_ need a special mount option (user_xattr) to enable them for a given file system.

+    Check your current mount, e.g.:
+    ```
+    cat /proc/fs/ext4/sda3/options | grep xattr
+    # "user_xattr" means the file system has xattr already enabled
+    ```

+    If the current mount doesn't have xattr, remount the filesystem with xattr. e.g.:
     ```
     sudo mount -oremount,user_xattr /dev/sda3
     ```